-Pacific Islands Bible College (PIBC)
+Pacific Islands University (PIU)

-Pacific Islands Bible College (PIBC) is a Christian college offering certificates, diplomas, or degrees in biblical study.
-Working in collaboration with Palau Community College, PIBC's Palau Extension office is located on the PCC campus and uses PCC's facilities for its courses.
-Extension students in Palau can take their general education and elective requirements at PCC.
-PCC students can take certain PIBC courses to meet their program requirements.
+Pacific Islands University (PIU) is a Christian university offering certificates, diplomas, and degrees in biblical studies, a master of arts in religion, and degrees in liberal studies.
+Working in collaboration with Palau Community College, PIU's Palau Teaching Facility office is located on the PCC campus and uses PCC's facilities for its courses.
+PIU students in Palau can take their general education and elective requirements at PCC.
+PCC students can take certain PIU courses to meet their program requirements.

-For detailed information about the above programs, please contact Academic Affairs Office at (680) 488-2470/2471 or email:
+For detailed information about the above programs, please contact Academic Affairs Office at (680) 488-2470/2471 ext.246 or email:

-Shermand1961@yahoo.com alvinat@palau.edu
+Academicaffairs@palau.edu Studentservices@palau.edu